 Alternatively, you might say:

-What you dictate in your will is up to you.
+What you dictate in your living will is up to you.
 Bear in mind that in some cases, doctors may not be able to continue treatment.
-Cases determined to be medically hopeless are considered a waste of resources and cannot be controlled by the tenets of a living will.
+Cases determined to be medically hopeless are considered a waste of resources and may not be controlled by the tenets of a living will.

 You want to be sure you cover all the bases, but what exactly are the bases?
 It is difficult and troubling to imagine what sorts of situations might be likely to arise at the end of your life.
-The easiest approach is to download a free living will form from a decent document generator and just fill in the blanks.
-That way you have a skeleton to work with and needn’t spend so much time thinking about unpleasant things.
+The easiest approach is to download a free living will form for your state and fill in the blanks.